Ahmed-Adel-Ismail/ActorLite/README.md

 To Avoid the big if/else blocks in onMessageReceived(), you can use <b>CommandsMap</b> instead ( https://github.com/Ahmed-Adel-Ismail/CommandsMap ), it is also used in the sample application in this repository

-Also this library targets Java 8, which is possible through using the new Gradle setup supported in Android Studio 3, or by using retrolambda in older versions

 # Gradle Dependencies

 Step 1.
 Add the JitPack repository to your build file